Tech-at-DU/d3-tutorial/10-Areas/readme.md

 There are a few ways we can look at this data.

 1. All months and all years.
 This would be a lot of information but might show a trend over time.
 2. All months for a single year.
 This would be twelve numbers.
-It might show the change of temperature over the course of a year.
+It might show the change in temperature over a year.
 3. One month for all years.
-For example Jan 1901, Jan 1902, Jan 1903 etc. This could show a trend of temperature changes over time.
+For example Jan 1901, Jan 1902, Jan 1903, etc. This could show a trend of temperature changes over time.

 ## Getting started